veronikakontos/Book-Club/README.md

 ![All books](./src/main/resources/static/images/screenshots/welcome.png)

-The user who is Log In, will see his/her/their name and can see books that are able to be borrowed.
+The user who is Log In will see his/her/their name and can see books that are able to be borrowed.
-Return button will return back to the shelve.
+The return button will return back to the shelve.
 ![Return borrow](./src/main/resources/static/images/screenshots/borrowreturn.png)